Scimoose/Graspify/README.md

-# Graspify - Your Chatbot Assistant
+# Graspify - Your Chatbot Assistant for document Q&A
 This is a LLM chatbot with chromaDB for document storage and GPT-3.5 for document analysis.

 To get started, create a .env file and insert your OpenAI key.